zmn-hamid/spotify-full-album/README.md

 #### Features

-- Showing the repetitive tracks in <span style="text-decoration: line-through; color: yellow; background-color:black">strikethrough yellow</span> and other first-appeared tracks in <span style="color: lightgreen; background-color:black">green</span>
+- Showing the repetitive tracks in a strikethrough yellow and other first-appeared tracks in green
-- Albums are first analyzed, then singles/EPs/etc, then appears-ons.
+- In the first, albums analyzed, then singles/EPs/etc, then 'appears-on's.
 So if the song is in a album, it shows it in green only for the album.

+---

 ### Getting Started